OkCupid: History

 The website added a bevy of nontraditional profile options for users to express their gender identity and sexuality in late 2014.
 These options—which included asexual, genderfluid, pansexual, sapiosexual, and transgender categories—were added to make the website more inclusive.
 Through this addition, OkCupid popularized the concept of "sapiosexuality", meaning romance or sexual attraction based on intellectual, rather than physical, traits.
 OkCupid removed the Sapiosexual identity on February 11, 2019, following considerable negative feedback, specifically quoting an article on Vice Magazine.

 In January 2018, OkCupid appointed Ariel Charytan, who was formerly senior vice president of audiobook and podcast company Audible, as CEO.

 In September 2018, OkCupid became the first dating app to create a dedicated space on profiles for LGBTQ daters to share their pronouns, and expanded that feature to all users in July 2020.

-In June 2020, OkCupid released a feature “stacks” that allows app users to view and sort matches based on categories including nearby, online, questions pros, recommended and match percentage.
+In June 2020, OkCupid released a feature "stacks" that allows app users to view and sort matches based on categories including nearby, online, questions pros, recommended and match percentage.
 Paid users can additionally sort by new or popular people.

 In May 2021, the company launched a monthly blog series, called Dating Data Center, which shared data from OkCupid matching questions and responses.
-In that same month, OkCupid found that daters, coming out of the 2019 Coronavirus Pandemic, were looking for long-term relationships, negating the commonly-held theories of a “hot vaxxed summer” (a play on Megan Thee Stallion single Hot Girl Summer) in which daters were looking exclusively for casual relationships.
+In that same month, OkCupid found that daters, coming out of the 2019 Coronavirus Pandemic, were looking for long-term relationships, negating the commonly held theories of a "hot vaxxed summer" (a play on Megan Thee Stallion single Hot Girl Summer) in which daters were looking exclusively for casual relationships.
 In June 2021, OkCupid expanded identity options for LGBTQ+ users, with more than 60 identity options, including 20 sexual orientations and 22 gender options.

-On February 28, 2022 a new Terms and Conditions agreement went into effect, all users who continued using the service after that date agree to be bound by the new documents.
-Current users have a 30 day window to "opt-out" of the arbitration clause and to revert to the prior version.
-After 30 days any current user who has not sent special "opt-out" notification must abide by the new terms.
-An email was circulated listing improved clarity for banned user data and legal processing, an updated cookie policy, and confirming MTCH Technology Services Limited as being responsible in the European Economic Area, the United Kingdom and Switzerland.

-In addition the Live Streaming Service was introduced, this includes agreement by OkCupid users to the Terms and Conditions of The Meet Group, Inc which allows for data to be shared between other dating sites and with other Meet Group users.
-This was silently removed in July, 2022.